Arctic National Wildlife Refuge

 The Dall Sheep (Ovis dalli dalli) is perhaps one of the most iconic big game animals in Alaska.
 It is by far the most physically demanding of all hunts but the rewards of a successful hunt are immeasurable.
 For the hunter who is physically and mentally prepared, fair chase hunting Dall Sheep is an experience that has no comparison.
 I hunt the North Eastern portion of the Brooks Range, located in world famous Arctic National Wildlife Refuge in a designated wilderness area.
 The area I am permitted to guide in is home to some of the highest sheep population densities in the state.
-It has historically produced high quality rams usually in the 35 - 38 inch range, with the potential for a few sheep in the 40 inch range.
+It has historically produced high quality rams usually in the 33 - 36 inch range, some going larger.
 This is also one of the most remove areas you can hunt.
 The sheer vastness and beauty of the Arctic will leave a lasting impression.

 Hiking the main river valley and side tributaries enables us to cover great distances with relative ease.
 Because of this we are able to sort through the sheep until we find the larger old age class rams we want.
 We hunt as a mobile unit, moving camp as needed hunting the rugged upper valleys looking for older rams.
 Once we find a ram we like, we watch and wait for the right time to make a stalk on him.
 This may be a matter of minutes or several days.
 Patience is key.
 Grizzly Bear and Caribou may be taken at any time during the hunt on a trophy fee basis, and can be taken at any point during a hunt.